madhavzanwar/genai-learn/README.md

 - [ ] Video upload support for all lessons (beyond YouTube embeds)
 - [ ] Admin panel for course/lesson/quiz management
 - [ ] Completion certificates
+- [ ] Payment integration for premium courses

+---

+## Contributing

+Contributions are welcome.

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature`
+3. Commit your changes: `git commit -m "Add your feature"`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Open a Pull Request

+Please open an issue first for major changes to discuss what you'd like to change.

 ---